Workforce Architecture · Reinvention Strategy

 From the Field to Capitol Hill

 In May 2026, IMARA's founder joined fellow AMPP member advocates on Capitol Hill for Advocacy Days, meeting across seven congressional offices to urge passage of three pieces of critical infrastructure legislation: the PIPES Act, the SHIPS Act, and the Water Resources Development Act.
-The team brought a unified message. she brought the ground-level reality: what a workforce crisis looks like from inside a pipeline trench, not from a policy brief.
+The team brought a unified message.
+She brought the ground-level reality: what a workforce crisis looks like from inside a pipeline trench, not from a policy brief.

 A practitioner who has been in the field and in those rooms is a different kind of resource.
 That is the record this practice is built on.